FgmBvB/azure-infrastructure-roadmap/01-Identity-Governance/05-Microsoft-Entra-ID/07-Enterprise-Applications/04-User-and-Group-Assignments/README.md

 | Administrator | Full application management |

 Assigned App Roles are included in the Access Token and can be used by the application to implement authorization.

 ---

+## Default Access

+If an Enterprise Application does not define custom **App Roles**, Microsoft Entra ID assigns users or groups the built-in **Default Access** role.

+This role allows users to authenticate to the application but does not provide application-specific authorization.

+As a result, the Access Token typically does not contain application role values in the `roles` claim, and authorization decisions are handled by the application itself.

+---